Afi83/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/.ipynb_checkpoints/README-checkpoint.md

 Enter AWS through the gateway in the course and open SageMaker Studio.
 Run through the train_and_deploy.ipynb notebook to download and upload the dogImages to S3 bucket for model training and evaluations.
 Running code cells sequentially should first set up hyperparameters and run that for best model performance in hyperparamters space selected.
-Following that uses the selected hyperparameters and try to use those for more profiling and debugging features from the already selected hyperparameters.
-The estimator in each training step has an entry point to a python script that does all the loading of pretrianed resnet18 model and fine tunning those with the hyperparamters and the dogImages for this project.
-The best trined final model then is being used to create an inference endpoint.
+Following that uses the selected hyperparameters and try to use those for more profiling and debugging features, and finally try to deploy the final model as an inference API endpoint.

 ## Dataset
 The provided dataset is the dogbreed classification dataset which can be found in the classroom.
-It uses dogImages dataset provided which contains 3 folders of train/valid/test of 133 dog breeds which is used for multiclass prediction of dog breeds.
+It uses dogImages dataset provided which contains 3 folders of train/val/test of 133 dog breeds which is used for multiclass prediction of dog breeds.

 ### Access
 Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.